0xCatBox/EVMOS-MOMENTUM-HACKATHON-2022/README.md

 Or you can download our `.rblx` world file from our repository which name is `0XCatBox Metaverse Minting.rbxl`.

-Change the name `.env.example` to `.env` and write the necessary information inside to run the program.
+And, change the name `.env.example` to `.env` and write the necessary information inside to run the program.

 ### 1. Server run